Image: Chris Ison

 Midhurst is a quintessential English market town which has heaps to offer locals and visitors alike.
 Come and see why the Sunday Times voted it one of the best places to live in the UK.

 Where is Midhurst?

-Nestled in the heart of the South Downs National Park, just 12 miles from Chichester, Midhurst is steeped in history.
+Midhurst is steeped in history, nestled in the heart of the South Downs National Park, just 12 miles from Chichester.
 Coupled with several good hotels, an abundance of independent shops, cafes, pubs and restaurants – more, in fact, than any other Sussex town – it’s easy to see why this magnificent market town draws such a rating.

 With a medieval Market Square, stunning Tudor buildings and delightful mix of Georgian, Victorian and Edwardian architecture along wide streets, Midhurst is quite predictably, postcard perfect.
 But the best kept secrets go far beyond that of any typical market town.
 With links to Queen Elizabeth I, Henry VIII and Guy Fawkes, as well as being the home of horology (the craft of making clocks and watches) and literary legend H.G.
 Wells, there’s plenty to be uncovered.